Wander Franco Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.
+- The Padres pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Padres have the seventh-ranked team ERA across all league pitching staffs (3.84).
+- The Padres have the seventh-ranked team ERA among all league pitching staffs (3.79).

-- The Padres rank 13th in baseball in home runs surrendered (75 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

-- The lefty's most recent appearance was on Sunday against the Colorado Rockies, when he went seven innings, surrendering one earned run while giving up three hits.
+- His most recent appearance came on Wednesday against the Cleveland Guardians, when the right-hander went six innings, surrendering three earned runs while allowing seven hits.

+- The 30-year-old has amassed a 4.37 ERA and 8.9 strikeouts per nine innings across nine games this season, while allowing a batting average of .262 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.